hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_vintage_map_of_the_stars_and_constellations_with_d_a0b9767c-d19e-401b-b7e0-8d87ea78ffc1-0_3.content.md

 ## Contact Us

 Have questions or comments about our vintage star map background?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on [Twitter](#) for updates and news.
+Contact us at me@pavolhejny.com or follow us on [Twitter](#) for updates and news.

 ---